 - Lose weight or maintain a healthy weight.

-If you already have varicose veins, you should take the steps above to prevent new varicose veins.
+If you already have varicose veins, you should take these steps to prevent new varicose veins.
 You should also elevate your legs whenever you’re resting or sleeping.

-Your doctor may advise you to wear special compression pantyhose or stockings.
-These place pressure on your legs in a good way, so the blood can flow more easily to your heart.
+Your doctor may advise you to wear special compression socks or stockings.
+These place enough pressure on your legs so that blood can flow more easily to your heart.
+They also decrease swelling.

 The level of compression varies, but most types of compression stockings are available in drugstores or medical supply stores.